“*Stoner #2 takes a bong hit* …I don’t know about you man but this Barbeque tastes on point though.”

 “The recipe for the sauce (my wife’s recipe), took us around three years, and we barbequed in the Backyard… it’s the sauce” Mel: Chef and Owner of Matiki Island Barbeque

 Three years of backyard experimentation, a fall out in a career for an electrical space program and a window of opportunity for his family.
 Mel risked it all and gained a decent amount of success and stability to this very day.
-Restaurants serve this purpose of creating a window of memories.
-Some memories you may prefer to forget faster than the flash from a Neuralyzer.
-While others you wish to cherish for the rest of your life, like a series of stained glass panels.
+Restaurants serve the purpose of creating a window of memories.
+Some memories you may prefer to forget faster than the flash from a Neuralyzer, while others you wish to cherish for the rest of your life, like a series of stained glass panels.

 Matiki Island Barbeque